lionel-panhaleux/archon-bot/README.md

 [Add it to your server](https://discordapp.com/oauth2/authorize?client_id=862326826193518622&scope=bot&permissions=401730896)

 The bot requires quite a few permissions to create roles and channels properly.
-Please do not tinker with the list of reuiqred permissions and grant them all if you want the bot to run properly on your server.
+Please do not tinker with the list of required permissions and grant them all if you want the bot to run properly on your server.

 ## Cheatsheet